jdalapicolla/Population_Connectivity/README.md

 Here we implemented this methodolody in Python, using arcpy module.
 Do you need ArcGIS installed and also the toolboxes Analysis Tools, Spatial Analist Tools, Data
 Management Tools.
-Scrips were built in collaboration with H. Seibel Jr.
+Scripts were built in collaboration with H. Seibel Jr.

 Tutorial is in Portuguese, however I'm working on a English version and using QGIS and GRASS to avoid arcpy module.